Project Management for Beginners

-We live in the day of great project management tools, so don’t drive yourself crazy using a spreadsheet.
+We live in the day of great project management tools and free project management templates, so don’t drive yourself crazy using a spreadsheet.
 Lucidchart is a great choice for managing projects: In this versatile visual workspace, you can clearly delineate tasks and convey a project’s status to stakeholders.
 Give it a try when you start your free account today.

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.

 Though the finer points may diverge, the basic principles of project management remain the same.
 Learn the five key principles of project management and how you can use them as a backbone to making each day—and each project—more successful.

 - A beginner’s guide to project management jargon